nikkh/CitrixCloudInfrastructure/README.md

 # Citrix Cloud Infrastucture

 Citrix Cloud is a control plane to manage all Citrix technologies.
 This cloud-based approach means reduced infrastructure, centralized control and SaaS-style updates, contributing to lower administration cost and complexity.
-To learn more see the <a href="https://www.citrix.com/products/citrix-cloud/"> the Citrix Cloud Home Page
+To learn more see the <a href="https://www.citrix.com/products/citrix-cloud/"> the Citrix Cloud Home Page</a>

 This template creates an Azure infrastructure that forms a resource location for a Citrix Cloud deployment.